The Middle East (band)

-The Middle East's first studio album, I Want That You Are Always Happy was released in Australia and New Zealand on 8 April 2011.
-The band played its last show on 31 July 2011, at the Splendour in the Grass festival in Woodford, Queensland.
+The Middle East's first official full length album, I Want That You Are Always Happy was released in Australia and New Zealand on 8 April 2011.
+The band then played what was intended to be its last show on 31 July 2011, at the Splendour in the Grass festival in Woodford, Queensland.
+The group have, however, reunited twice since then: once in 2019, and again in 2023.